-Luna is the number 23 most popular girls name in the US, according to 2018 Social Security Administration data.
-It has risen from obscurity over the last 10 years, and only jumped in to the top 1,000 names in 2003 and 889.
+According to Social Security Administration data, Luna has risen from obscurity over the last 10 years, and only jumped in to the top 1,000 names in 2003 and 889.
 It quickly rose to the top 100 at position 77 in 2016.

 However, it is the 17th most popular name on FamilyEducation.com.